IBM/dbb/Templates/Common-Backend-Scripts/README.md

 Scripts can be invoked from a non-z/OS pipeline runner/agent via
 * SSH connection
 * ZOWE CLI
-* or natively, to include steps (such as build and packaging phase) in a pipeline configuration that is executed under Unix System Services.
+* or natively, to include steps (such as build and packaging phase) in a pipeline configuration that is executed under z/OS UNIX System Services.

 ### 3.1 - Invocation samples: non-interactive SSH session